bradwbonn/cloudant_tools/README.md

-# Some helpful Cloudant tools I'm writing
+# Some helpful Cloudant tools I've written
 ### cluster_disk.py
 * Gives back the current disk usage on each node in a cluster, along with the change over the past 4 minutes
 * Uses the monitoring API endpoint for a Cloudant cluster.
 Requires admin rights
 * `python cluster_disk.py -u <cloudant user> -c <cloudant cluster>`
 * Uses auth string stored in environment variable
+* Requires `import requests`

 ### csv2json.py